If you’re craving a warm bowl of chicken noodle soup but are short on time, try this quick and easy Rotisserie Chicken Noodle Soup!

 Bring to a boil, then reduce the heat to a simmer.
 Cover and let it simmer for about 15 minutes.
 Your house will smell really good at this point!

-Step 3 | Add noodles
+Step 3 | Add egg noodles

 Next, add the egg noodles.
 Continue cooking, uncovered, for another 8 to 10 minutes until the noodles are al dente.

-Serve this delicious rotisserie chicken noodle soup with chopped parsley and, the best part: a squeeze of fresh lemon for brightness.
+Serve this delicious rotisserie chicken noodle soup with chopped parsley and, the best part: a squeeze of fresh lemon for brightness!
 It’s so good.

 Make Ahead and Freezing

 Allow the soup to cool completely before transferring it to a freezer-safe container.
 Freeze for up to 3 months.
-I use my favorite Souper Cubes to portion everything nicely and conveniently.
+I use my Souper Cubes to portion everything nicely and conveniently.

 Pairing and Serving Ideas